Get a Good Night's Sleep

 Tips to Improve Your Sleep Hygiene

-Be Active: Getting some physical activity, whether it’s a full workout or simply increasing your steps is a simple way to fall asleep faster and get better quality sleep.
+Be Active: Getting some physical activity, whether it’s a full workout or simply increasing your steps, is a simple way to fall asleep faster and get better quality sleep.
+Just make sure not to workout too close to bedtime or the endorphin release may keep you awake.

 Avoid Stimulants: Caffeine is a strong stimulant that can wreak havoc on your sleep cycle phases, making for a less restful night of sleep.
 Alcohol has a delayed effect on sleep quality.
 You may feel somewhat drowsy after a drink, but studies show that alcohol contributes to wakefulness during the night.
 So while it may seem like alcohol can help you fall asleep, it won’t help you stay asleep.
 Check out these tips to boost energy naturally.

-Say No to Napping: Napping can throw off your internal circadian rhythm, making it much more difficult to fall asleep.
+Say No to Napping: A short nap during the day can help you feel refreshed.
+However, longer naps can throw off your internal circadian rhythm, making it much more difficult to fall asleep at night during bedtime.

 Limit TV and Phone Use: The blue light from TV, mobile phones and other devices can suppress the hormone melatonin, making our brain think it’s time to wake up instead of fall asleep.

 Elevate Body Temperature: Taking a hot shower or bath can relax the body and promote falling asleep easier.
 Numerous studies have demonstrated that taking a warm shower or bath within 2 hours of bedtime helps you fall asleep faster.
 Another study showed that warming the feet at bedtime not only helped individuals fall asleep faster, but they slept longer and had higher quality deep sleep.
-Donning a pair of socks will do the trick.
+Donning a pair of socks will also help keep you at a comfortable temperature.

 Get a Little Sun: Exposure to early morning sunlight can improve your brain’s sleep-wake cycle.
-Sunlight is vital for regulating our circadian rhythm properly.
+Sunlight is full of vitamin D and is vital for regulating our circadian rhythm properly.

 Best Supplements for Sleep